 What MLB Records Will Never Be Broken?

 One of baseball’s classic clichés is the phrase, “records are made to be broken.”
 Thanks to advancements in gameplay, training, and management–as well as an ever-expanding talent pool–today’s players and teams are arguably the best to ever play the game.
-Every season new records are set and broken.
+Every season, new records are set and broken.
 However, some are considered unbreakable.
-Have you ever wondered what MLB records will never be broken?
-Read on to find out!
+Read on to find out what MLB records are considered unbreakable and why.

 Types of Unbreakable Records